 Text messages – My work phone is secured with a pin code.

 Emails – My email account requires a user name and password.

-Email attachments – Any attachments sent by email to you containing your personal information would be password protected and the password would be sent to you via text message.
+Email attachments – Any sensitive information sent by email to you will be password protected and the password will be sent to you via text message.

-Electronic documents – Any electronic documents e.g. A letter to your GP, or an invoice, are password protected and stored on a password protected computer if they contain personal or sensitive information.
+Electronic documents – Any electronic documents e.g. a letter to your GP are stored on a password protected computer.

 4. Data retention

 I will only keep your personal data for as long as is necessary to fulfil the purposes for which I collected it.
 I may retain your data to satisfy any legal, accounting, or reporting requirements so for example I need to keep certain information about you for 7 years after you cease to be a client for legal purposes.
 You have the right to ask me to delete the personal data I hold about you in certain circumstances.
 See section 5 below.